HugoNikanor/note-keyword/README.md

 + git hook location should depend on makefile

 ## ISSUES
-+ clojure program sometimes crash on first run.
++ [Probably resolved] clojure program sometimes crash on first run.
 Not sure how to reproduce
++ Clojure program crashes with null pointer exception when trying to run it on a file in a sub dir, maybe...

 ---